-Carol Ann MacGregor Professor, Loyola University, New Orleans

-Carol Ann MacGregor is Associate Professor of Sociology and Senior Director of Institutional Research, Effectiveness, and Faculty Development at Loyola University New Orleans.
+Carol Ann MacGregor Vice President Academic and Dean, St. Jerome's University Carol Ann MacGregor is Vice President Academic and Dean at St. Jerome's University which is federated with the University of Waterloo.
+Prior to this she was Associate Professor of Sociology and Vice Provost of Academic Affairs at Loyola University New Orleans.
 Her research on Catholic K-12 education, religious non-affiliation, and religion and civic engagement has appeared in journals including American Catholic Studies, American Sociological Review, Journal for the Scientific Study of Religion, and Social Science Research.
 Her papers have been awarded best article awards by the Society for the Scientific Study of Religion and the American Sociological Association section on Altruism, Morality, and Social Solidarity.
-She has also been named a non-residential Associate Fellow of the Institute for Advanced Studies in Culture at the University of Virginia.
+She has been Associate Fellow of the Institute for Advanced Studies in Culture at the University of Virginia.

-Fred McMahon Resident Fellow, Fraser Institute

-Fred McMahon is project editor of the Human Freedom Index, jointly published by the Fraser Institute, Friedrich Naumann Foundation for Freedom, and Cato Institute.
+Fred McMahon Resident Fellow, Fraser Institute Fred McMahon is project editor of the Human Freedom Index, jointly published by the Fraser Institute, Friedrich Naumann Foundation for Freedom, and Cato Institute.
 He manages Fraser's Economic Freedom project, which has member institutes in 95 nations and publishes the Economic Freedom Indexes of the World, of the Arab World, and of North America, and is co-author of the latter two.

-Toby Mendel Executive Director, Centre for Law and Democracy

-Toby Mendel is the founder and Executive Director of the Centre for Law and Democracy, an international human rights NGO focusing on foundational rights for democracy, including freedom of expression, the right to information, the freedoms of association and assembly, and the right to participate.
+Toby Mendel Executive Director, Centre for Law and Democracy Toby Mendel is the founder and Executive Director of the Centre for Law and Democracy, an international human rights NGO focusing on foundational rights for democracy, including freedom of expression, the right to information, the freedoms of association and assembly, and the right to participate.
 Before that, for over 12 years he was Senior Director for Law at Article 19, an international human rights NGO focused on freedom of expression.
 He has published widely on a range of topics and regularly advises governments and inter-governmental organisations.